Shilpagauda23/DapperCRUD-/README.md

 - SQL Server Management Studio (SSMS)

 2)Database Setup
- a) Open SQL Server Management Studio (SSMS) and connect to your SQL Server instance.
+ - Open SQL Server Management Studio (SSMS) and connect to your SQL Server instance.

  b) Create the database by running the following SQL query in SSMS:
 CREATE DATABASE DapperDB;